We all want to win.

 It’s a critical obstacle that you’ll need to overcome countless times on the way to success.

-However, this can be difficult without a team who constantly pushes you toward continuous ethical and healthy decision making.
+However, this can be difficult without a team that constantly pushes you toward continuous ethical and healthy decision making.

 Successful people will tell you that they’ve failed numerous times before succeeding.
 If they don’t, they’re lying.